 Based upon the most recent information available to the Company regarding such claims, there were a total of 247 cases pending against the Company as of December 31, 2022 (with Illinois, New York, Pennsylvania and West Virginia having the largest number of cases), as compared with 223 cases that were pending as of December 31, 2021.
 During 2022, 139 new cases were filed against the Company, and the Company was dismissed from 84 cases and settled 31 cases.
 Most of the pending cases have not advanced beyond the early stages of discovery, although a number of cases are on schedules leading to or are scheduled for trial.
-The Company believes that its insurance coverage is adequate for the cases currently pending against the Company and for the foreseeable future, assuming a continuation of the current volume, nature of cases and settlement amounts.
-However, the Company has no control over the number and nature of cases that are filed against it, nor as to the financial health of its insurers or their position as to coverage.
+The Company believes that its insurance coverage is adequate for the cases currently pending against the Company has no control over the number and nature of cases that are filed against it, nor as to the financial health of its insurers or their position as to coverage.
 The Company also presently believes that none of the pending cases will have a material adverse impact upon the Company's results of operations, liquidity or financial condition.